coffee2code/html-special-characters-helper/readme.txt

 == Changelog ==

 = () =
+* New: Add ability to also copy special character (or encoded version of character, depending on editor context) to the clipboard when inserting character into post content
 * New: Add README.md
 * New: Add GitHub link to readme
 * Change: Remove dotted underline styling for characters in the widget